-- Heat 1 tsp butter in a nonstick saute pan over medium heat.
+- Heat 1 teaspoon butter in a nonstick saute pan over medium heat.
 Add ¼ cup batter to the pan and swirl the pan to create an even layer.
 Cook until the crepe becomes lightly golden, about 2 minutes.
 Flip over and cook on the other side for another minute.
 Remove from heat and keep warm while cooking the remaining batter.

 - Assemble the crepes.
 Spread the yuzu cream on the crepes and place dollops of the jam on top.
 Fold the crepe in quarters and place it on a plate.
 Top with fresh berries and sprinkle powdered sugar.
 Serve immediately.